-The project can be scaled to fit a bachelor or master level thesis, and gives the opportunity to work with both, state-of-the art machine learning tools and integrating them with insights from modern neuroscience experiments.
-The project will be conducted in the Python programming language.
-Experience in python and Tensorflow are advantageous.
+This project can be scaled to fit a bachelor or master level thesis, and gives the opportunity to work with both, state-of-the-art machine learning tools and integrating them with insights from modern neuroscience experiments.
+The project will be conducted in the Python programming language and Tensorflow.

 - Good programming skills and preferable experience with Python.

 - Knowledge in machine learning and experiences in Tensorflow are strongly preferable.

 - Interests in neuroscience is a plus.